LaSquadra/Patchy_Apache/README.md

 Example Idea:

-Set up a webserver using Apache that runs PHP.
+Set up a web server using Apache that runs PHP.
 Research and demonstrate vulnerabilities in Apache/PHP Write a script that patches the vulnerabilities and demonstrate it in action.